Mindslash/Sotn_Tool_Automation/README.md

 Scite Editor ( Full Version):
 https://www.autoitscript.com/site/autoit-script-editor/downloads/

 Requires a US Castlevania Bin/Iso.
-Look for SLUS-00067 version:
+Look for SLUS-00067 version.
+Any restriction/issues that happens on the original tool may affect this automated script as well.